The XMM-Newton view of the radio loud narrow line Seyfert1 galaxy PMN J0948+0022: Results

-In this model the cold optically thick accretion disc is illuminated by a power-law distributed radiation and the accretion disc medium produces a Compton scattered reflected radiation along with fluorescence lines.
-The resultant emission involves the reflected component from the disc and the illuminating power-law.
-The relativistic blurring of resultant emission is accounted for by convolving a \citet{la91} profile used to simulate the blurring emission lines from an accretion disc around a maximally rotating black hole.
-The Laor profile estimation considers that the accretion disc is geometrically thin, flat and has well defined inner and outer radius.
+The reflection component of the radiation in the relativistically blurred reflection model was introduced by \citet{rf93} and it was further updated by including more ionization states and more atomic data by \citet{rf05}.
+In {\sc xspec}, this component is implemented as a tabular model, {\sc reflionx}.
+The resultant reflected emission is convolved with a \citet{la91} diskline profile, which accounts for the blurring of emission lines from an accretion disc around a maximally rotating black hole.
+Relativistically broadened iron emission lines had been observed in several AGN \citep{tan+95, Nan+07, ris+13} and the line profiles were successfully modeled in those sources.
+In this model, the soft excess is a series of similarly broadened emission lines from lighter elements, that blend together into a smooth emission feature.
+The Laor profile estimation considers that the accretion disc is geometrically thin, flat and has well defined inner and outer radii.
 The radial dependence of disc emissivity is assumed to be a power-law.
-This model was first introduced by \citet{rf93} and used by \citet{bif01}, \citet{brf01}, \citet{fa+02} and \citet{bvf03}.
-It was further updated by including more ionization states and more atomic data by \citet{rf05}.
-The updated model by \citet{rf05} was successfully used by \citet{cr+06} and \citet{wa+12} for a large sample of AGN while by \citet{na+11} for AGN Ark~120.
-The parameters of the model are inner and outer radii of the accretion disc, iron abundance of the gas, spectral index of illuminating power-law radiation, emissivity index of the disc, ionization parameter and the inclination of the disc.
-The fitting of the source spectrum in the 0.35--10.0 keV energy band requires an additional local absorption due to the warm absorber apart from the galactic absorption.
-The final model used for the fitting was {\sc wabs*zwabs*kdblur(powerlaw + atable\{reflionx.mod\})}.
-The equivalent hydrogen column density was kept fixed at $4.4\,\times\,10^{20}$ cm$^{-2}$ \citep{ka+05} while the equivalent hydrogen column density corresponding to the local warm absorber was fitted to $8.0^{+4.0}_{-2.0}\,\times\,10^{20}$ cm$^{-2}$.
-The fitted value of the inner radius of the accretion disc was $1.49^{+0.21}_{-0.13}\,r_g$ where $r_g$ is the gravitational radius of the black hole.
-The inner radius value was very close to the inner most stable circular orbit around a maximally rotating Kerr black hole.
-We obtained the lower limit $\sim\,6$ of the emissivity index for the disc.
-The power component came out to harder as compared to the other models used here.
-The photon index of the power-law component was fitted to $1.30\,\pm\,0.06$.
-The {\sc reflionx} component had disc iron abundance $0.21^{+0.14}_{-0.05}$, ionization parameter $2000.0^{+1472.2}_{-947.4}$ and illuminating radiation photon index $2.70^{+0.17}_{-0.06}$.
-The fitted spectrum along with the residual is given in Figure \ref{fig1}.
-The fitted parameters for all four models are given in Table \ref{tab1}.
+The final model used for the fitting was {\sc constant*wabs*kdblur(powerlaw + atable\{reflionx.mod\})}.
+The parameters of the model are inner and outer radii of the accretion disc, iron abundance of the accreting matter, spectral index of illuminating power-law radiation, emissivity index of the disc, ionization parameter and the inclination of the disc.
+The inclination of the disc is not known for this source.
+The radio observation of the source gives an upper limit for the jet inclination angle to 22$^o$ \citep{doi+06}.
+Indeed the jet inclination angle is not necessarily be the inclination of the disc because jet structure can be bent and can have an apparent inclination angle.
+Due to the lack of precise information on inclination angle we kept it fixed at 22$^o$.
+This value is reasonable because the Seyfert~1 galaxies generally have low inclination angle.
+The photon index of the power-law component and the illuminating radiation were tied together during the fitting process.
+The inner radius of the disc was kept free in the fitting process while the outer radius of the accretion disc is kept fixed at 400 (in terms of the gravitational radius $\frac{GM}{c^2}$) which is the maximum value accepted by the {\sc kdblur} model.
+In the fitting process, we extended the energy range beyond the observed bandpass of the \xmm.
+This was necessary while using convolution model like {\sc kdblur}.
+The model was evaluated in the energy range 10~eV--500~keV, whereas the fitting was carried out in the observed bandpass.
+The index for the radial profile of emissivity is fitted to 2.99$^{+0.24}_{-0.34}$.
+We obtained the photon index of the power-law component as 1.10$^{+0.05}_{-0.03}$ and the upper limit of the inner radius of the accretion disc was obtained at $2.06$ (in terms of the gravitational radius $\frac{GM}{c^2}$).
+The {\sc reflionx} component had disc iron abundance $0.79^{+0.06}_{-0.07}$ (in solar units), ionization parameter $1171^{+46}_{-65}$ erg cm s$^{-1}$.
+The $\chi^2$/dof came out to be 960/765.
+The fitted spectrum along with the residual is given in Figure \ref{fig3} and the fitted parameters are given in Table \ref{tab3}.